What Is Compassion Fatigue?

 Research shows that the more you focus on “living your purpose,” the more you minimize your risk for compassion fatigue.

+There are plenty of ways to reignite your passion for nursing and enrich your career.
 But what does it mean to have a purpose?
 And how do you (as a nurse) find and cultivate yours?

 At its most basic level, a purpose “is the motivation that drives you toward a satisfying future” (Sense of Purpose).
 It is what pushes you to achieve your goals.
 It is your “guiding light” day in and day out.